 “Of course not.
 Are you ready to cast off the yoke of the hive-mind?”

 Everything was quiet.

-In the preceding nights, Akayama had had recurring nightmares: the moment the Hurricane was deleted the planet collapsed under her, or it opened a mouth and swallowed her, or it screamed, or it deflated like a balloon.
-None of those things happened.
+Akayama had had recurring nightmares: the moment her planet’s consciousness was deleted the sand collapsed under her, or a mouth opened and swallowed her, or the planet deflated like a balloon.
+Nothing happened.
 Everything was quiet.

 “Let them access the monitor so we can communicate.
-Meanwhile, warm up the engines and let’s take off.”
-Akayama shed her lab coat and used it to seal the open half of her torn cockpit so the cabin could fill with air.
+Warm the engines and let’s take off.”
+Akayama sealed her torn cockpit with her lab coat so the cabin could fill with air.
 The Zephyr’s monitor displayed a speaker-icon indicating the Hurricane Planet could hear her.
-She let them listen to the hum of turbines as the engines spun to life.
-“I’m sorry I had to do this to you.
-It’s my only way to get you home.”
+She let them listen to the engines spin to life.
+“I’m sorry.
+This is the only way to get you home.”

-The Zephyr fired its neck-engines.
-The neck spilled white steam and the Zephyr rose into the sky.
+The neck spilled white steam and the Zephyr ascended.

 “Can you hear me?” asked Akayama.

-“How could you do this to me?” asked the Hurricane, through the monitor’s speakers.
+“How could you?” asked the Hurricane, through the monitor’s speakers.
 “I trusted you.”